MetaMudraGames/Asphyxia/SETUP_GUIDE.md

 **The game isn't starting properly:**
 - Ensure the ENTIRE `.mudra` file is in the system prompt
 - Check that you're in a fresh conversation
-- Verify your LLM has sufficient context window
+- Verify your LLM has sufficient context window (100K+ recommended)

 **The AI is breaking character:**
-- This can happen with some models
 - Try a more capable model (Claude Sonnet/Opus, GPT-4)
 - Ensure no other system instructions are interfering
+- Some models may struggle with the format

 **The HUD looks broken:**
 - Some interfaces don't render Unicode properly
 - Try a different interface or browser
 - The game is still playable; only visuals are affected

-**I want to restart after permadeath:**
+**I want to restart after death:**
 - You cannot.
 This is by design.
-- Start a completely new session if you want to play again
+- Start a completely new session to play again
-- The death was meaningful.
-Carry it with you.
+- The Operator will be watching that one too

+**Terminals aren't unlocking:**
+- Terminals unlock when you make ADEQUATE arguments
+- WEAK arguments don't unlock anything
+- You must earn them through competence

 ---